classyllama/Wiz/README.markdown

 ### devel-showhints [true|false|yes|no|1|0|totally|nah]

 Without any options, this command simply shows you the global status of template hints and template hint blocks.
 By passing it an option, you can either disable or enable template hints globally.
 Note that if a site has overridden this value via the system config in the dashboard, it will not have any effect for that site.

+### log-status

+Displays the status of the logging tables.

+### log-clean

+Cleans Magento's logging tables.

 ### magento-version